 Currently enrolled students may withhold disclosure of any such information under the Family Rights and Privacy Act of 1974, as amended.
 To withhold disclosure, written notification must be received by the University Registrar prior to the first Friday following final registration for each semester or period of study.
 Requests for non-disclosure will be honored by the institution until such time that the student requests that the non-disclosure be lifted.

 There are advantages and disadvantages to this privacy hold on your educational records and the Office of the Registrar will be happy to discuss that with you in order to make your decision.

-At the beginning of the semester you are ready to graduate, you submit an Application for Graduation (degrees) or Application for Certificate (certificates) to your college/school Dean’s Office.
+At the beginning of the semester you are ready to graduate, you submit an application for graduation online through your TitanConnect account.
 Students graduating in the Summer semester should apply at the beginning of the Winter semester in order to participate in the annual May Commencement ceremony.
-Application forms can be obtained in any college/school office, on line at www.udmercy.edu/registrar/forms or in the Registrar’s Office.

 I have attended the University of Detroit Mercy, University of Detroit or Mercy College of Detroit in the past and I would like to return.
 What do I have to do?

 Students who have taken classes before and have not graduated or wish to return to take classes at the same level (undergraduate or graduate) they received a degree/certificate in should file an Application for Readmission which can be found at www.udmercy.edu/registrar/forms/ Students who have attended within the past five semesters normally don’t have to apply for readmission unless they are changing programs at the same time as the readmission.